mwiencek/weight-balanced-tree/README.md

 ): ImmutableTree<T>;
 ```

-Merges two trees together using the comparator `cmp`. `onConflict`
+Merges two trees together using the comparator `cmp`.

-handles the case where an equivalent value appears in both trees, and is
+`onConflict` handles the case where an equivalent value appears in both
-expected to return the final value to use in the union (though it must have
+trees, and is expected to return the final value to use in the union.
+If not
-the same relative sort order as `v1` and `v2`).
-If not specified, by default
-`union` will prefer values in `t2` when resolving conflicts.
+specified, by `union` will prefer values in `t2`.
+If you return a different
+value, then the relative sort order must be preserved; otherwise
+`ValueOrderError` is thrown.

 ### difference()